riskers/js-exec-go-wasm/packages/cross-wasm/README.md

 ### Universal JavaScript

-You can see, `cross-wasm` supply both Nodejs and Browser functionality but two entry points usage are different.
+The `cross-wasm` supplies both Nodejs and Browser functionality, but the usage of the two entry points is different.

 How to use cross-wasm both on Nodejs and Browser regardless of the environment?